Walpole, Massachusetts: Law and government

-Walpole, like most New England towns, has a Select Board.
-It also has a Representative Town Meeting of about 150.
-Walpole is divided into 8 precincts, and each precinct elects 18-20 representatives to the town meeting.
-Representatives serve a 3-year term.
+Walpole, like most New England towns, has a Select Board style of government.
+The town has a five member selectboard.
+The current members, Mark Gallivan, Benjamin Barrett, James O'Neil, Glenn Maffei, and Allyson Hamilton, were each elected to three year terms.
+It also uses a Representative Town Meeting, with about 150 representatives.
+Walpole is divided into eight precincts, and each precinct elects 18–20 representatives to the town meeting.
+Representatives serve a three-year term.

+The town also elects a moderator, and members to the board of assessors, housing authority, library board of trustees, planning board, school committee, and sewer and water commission.

+Jake Auchincloss and Stephen F. Lynch represent different areas of the town in the United States House of Representatives, and Elizabeth Warren and Edward Markey represent Walpole in the United States Senate.

-State prison
+State prison closure

-It is only partially accurate to say that Walpole is the location of Massachusetts Correctional Institution—Cedar Junction, a maximum security prison for males that was originally named "MCI—Walpole" until town residents successfully lobbied in the mid-1980s for the change.
+It is only partially accurate to say that Walpole is the location of Massachusetts Correctional Institution – Cedar Junction, a maximum security prison for males that was originally named "MCI—Walpole" until town residents successfully lobbied in the mid-1980s for the change.
 In reality, only part of the facility actually lies in Walpole.
 The southwest part of it lies in the neighboring town of Norfolk, but as Norfolk already has a prison (MCI Norfolk), Cedar Junction was originally known as MCI Walpole.

+As of April 2022, Cedar Junction is planned to be shut down within the next two years due to reduced incarceration rates (currently the lowest in 35 years) and the high costs of maintenance.

 Recreation

 Francis William Bird Park is an 89 acre landscaped park, owned and maintained by The Trustees of Reservations.
 Over three miles (5 km) of walking and biking paths wind through the park, traversing streams across old granite bridges and passing through rolling, grassy meadows punctuated with mature shade trees, tree groves, and ponds.

 Facilities at the park include bike racks, public restroom (open seasonally), a "tot lot" with children's play equipment, four tennis courts, a basketball backboard, and an outdoor stage.